-The Center for Pediatric Orthopaedics and Spine Deformity, associated with Cleveland Clinic Children’s Hospital and part of the Orthopaedic & Rheumatologic Institute, offers comprehensive quality care for the complete range of common and complicated orthopaedic problems.
+The Center for Pediatric Orthopaedics and Spine Deformity, associated with Cleveland Clinic Children’s and part of the Orthopaedic & Rheumatologic Institute, offers comprehensive quality care for the complete range of common and complicated orthopaedic problems.

 Whether your child suffers from a broken bone or other more serious orthopaedic condition, our center provides comprehensive care for pediatric patients with acquired or congenital bone and joint disorders.